Brand Measurement Case Studies

 What the Data Actually Shows

-• Top-of-funnel brand campaigns drive stronger incremental ROAS than direct response — proven across six brands by rigorous causal holdout tests
+• Top-of-funnel brand campaigns drive stronger incremental ROAS than direct response — proven across multiple brands by rigorous causal holdout tests

 • Contribution margin improves in weeks because the least efficient DR dollars are reallocated first — no budget added